 Under general civil procedure principles, settlements do not require judicial authorisation.
-However, pursuant to article 140-bis(15) of the Consumer Code, any settlements reached between certain parties to the proceedings do not affect the rights of the other consumers or users who have opted into the class action, but have not expressly agreed to the settlement.
+However, pursuant to article 140-bis(15) of the Consumer Code, any settlements reached between certain parties to the proceedings do not affect the rights of consumers or users who have opted into the class action but have not expressly agreed to the settlement.

 26 If the country is divided into multiple jurisdictions, is a national collective proceeding possible?
+Can private actions be brought simultaneously in respect of the same matter in more than one jurisdiction?

+Article 140-bis(4) of the Consumer Code sets out a special criterion for allocating territorial jurisdiction among Italian tribunals: a class action may be brought only before the court sitting in the principal town of the Italian region where the defendant company has its registered office, except in nine of the 20 regions, meaning that the territorial jurisdiction of certain other tribunals has been extended compared to the ordinary rules (eg, a class action vis-à-vis a company having its registered office in the Region of Marche or Umbria shall be brought before the Court of Rome).
 Pursuant to article 140-bis(14) of the Consumer Code, a defendant should not face more than one class action with reference to the same facts.
-Accordingly, if, prior to the expiry of the deadline for the exercise by other consumers or users of their rights to opt in a class action, further class actions are brought with reference to the same facts, these actions shall be joined to the first class action.
+Accordingly, if, prior to the expiry of the deadline for the exercise by other consumers or users of their rights to opt into a class action, further class actions are brought with reference to the same facts, these actions shall be joined to the first class action.
 Any other class actions initiated after the expiry of the said deadline shall be declared inadmissible.